 Participants

 The study was conducted online, with participants able to run the experiment in their browser.
 The experiment was coded using JSPsych, which is a Javascript plugin used specifically for psychology experiments.
-We recruited fifth or sixth (foundation) year medical students within the UK.
+We recruited fifth or sixth (final) year medical students within the UK.
 The UK Medical Schools Council distributed the study to UK medical students using a mailing list.
 Participants were emailed with a study information sheet and a link to access the experiment, where they first provided consent via an anonymous online form.
 After doing so, the participant provided demographic information (age, gender and years of medical experience).
 The age ranged between 22-34 (M = 24.2).
 85 medical students completed the study, including 32 males, 52 females and 1 participant who reported as non-binary.
 Participants were recruited between July 11th 2022 and April 6th 2023.

 Materials